OpenAgenda/oa-public/packages/event-search/README.md

 search index administration can be handled in event-search, through dedicated endpoint that would react on event lifecycle happenings; lookup stakeholders, update main index and then queue others ( alias names and event create / update / remove info can be queued )

+rebuild can take an alternative mapping... although rebuild should not require mapping, it should fetch the one from the previous index if existing.

+A mapping load logic is required prior to rebuild.

+1. comes from the outside - at rebuild
+2. comes from previous index
+3. comes from default service mapping

+mapping from the outside is a "decoration" mapping.
+So the service mapping is always used.

+mapping FormSchema-handled types to ES should be possible ( a default mapping ) with reservations